RMB2023/Publix-BOGO/README.md

 # Publix-BOGO
-Python program to scrape Publix buy one get one free (BOGO) deals for multuple stores and email them.
+Python program to scrape Publix buy one get one free (BOGO) deals for multuple stores and email result.

 Dependencies: